khulnasoft/integrations-core/fluxcd/README.md

 ## Overview

-This check monitors [Flux][1] through the Datadog Agent.
+This check monitors [Flux][1] through the Khulnasoft Agent.
 Flux is a set of continuous and progressive delivery solutions for Kubernetes that is open and extensible.

 ## Setup